jaredj/skel/README.md

 > Copy [`codex.env.example`](codex.env.example) and fill it with your values before uploading them to the Codex environment.
 Keep the populated file out of version control.

+> ⚠️ There is no single secret store that feeds GitHub Actions, Codespaces, and Codex simultaneously.
+Add the same values to **GitHub repository secrets** (for CI and deploys), **Codespaces secrets** (for interactive development), and the **Codex environment** so every surface has the credentials it needs.

 ### GitHub Actions guardrails

 - `.github/workflows/deploy.yml` deploys previews on pull requests and promotes changes to production whenever `main` is updated.